NKkrisz/Steam-Deck-Hardware/README.md

 - Other uses
     - Media consumption, doing work etc...
         - Might benefit from a larger screen, built in keyboard or more ports which the Steam Deck lacks (unless a hub / dock is used)

+## New Or Refurbished?
+- Both have warranties
+- Refurbished stock usually gets sold out pretty fast and a lot of time can pass between re-stocks
+- Refurbished offers best value though local used market could go even lower depending on region
+- Refurbished comes in different packaging but most of the time the device itself looks like brand new (from user reports so far on r/SteamDeck)

 ## Comparisons
 - Laptop